This article is primarily intended for self-funded, large groups in Iowa and South Dakota.

 Let’s skip the jargon and get straight to the point: Pharmacy costs continue to rise, and trying to merely control them is no longer a viable strategy.
 A multi-pronged approach — like offering a more managed drug list, limiting your network and combining medical and pharmacy benefits — can positively influence the health of your employees and your bottom line.

 The cost and usage of prescription drugs are rapidly increasing pharmacy dollars.
 In fact, it makes up almost 25 percent of Wellmark Blue Cross and Blue Shield's annual health care spending.
-Prescriptions and medical services are undeniably intertwined, which makes managing them together a wise decision.
+Prescriptions and medical services are undeniably intertwined, which makes managing the two together the best way to reach your lowest total cost of care.

 By combining medical and pharmacy benefits, you can gather constructive insights into care coordination while lowering medical costs without raising pharmacy spending.
 This holistic approach to health care results in: